JTCoates45/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+It helps build interfaces that can be changed on the fly.
 1. Describe component state.
+Updates the state object
 1. Describe props.
+a set of data passed from parent to child.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+You can alter a function outside of you application, dont need to reside in the same method